NHS orthodontic treatment

 Examination and diagnostic records

-Your dentist referred you to us because he/she felt that you could benefit from orthodontic treatment.
+If your dentist referred you to us, it is because he/she felt you could benefit from orthodontic treatment.
 The initial appointment is a clinical examination to determine your orthodontic needs.
 We will advise you of any problems and of the necessary corrective treatment.
 If treatment is indicated, diagnostic records will be taken for assessment and treatment planning.

 These may include: